TSM (esports): Super Smash Bros.

 In April 2015, TSM signed Super Smash Bros.
 Melee player Leffen as their first fighting game player.

 On August 1, 2015, TSM announced the signing of ZeRo to their Super Smash Bros. division.
 ZeRo would go on to achieve 56 straight tournament wins in Super Smash Bros. for Wii U, a feat recorded in the Guinness World Records.
 On January 12, 2018, ZeRo announced his retirement from the Super Smash Bros. competitive scene due to his lack of motivation to go further with his career, and on November 8, 2018, TSM announced that ZeRo had departed from the team.

 In August 2018, Leffen won Evo 2018, defeating Armada 3–0 in the grand finals to claim the trophy.

-Gavin "Tweek" Demspey also joined TSM in 2019.
+Gavin "Tweek" Dempsey also joined TSM in 2019.
 Tweek has won multiple majors and supermajors including Smash Ultimate Summit 3 and Let's Make Big Moves 2023.
 Tweek parted ways with TSM on February 28, 2023.
+On November 7th, 2025, he rejoined TSM.